askerlee/MIMS/README.md

 # MIMS
-Multi-Instance Multi-Scale CNN for Medical Image Classification
+Source code for our MICCAI'19 paper "Multi-Instance Multi-Scale CNN for Medical Image Classification".
+Please allow me for a few weeks to sort the code out.